Broken Stigma: Music

 The most popular song from Broken Glass is by far "Matter of Time," with its bouncy, singable chorus.

 Live at the State Theatre captures the band at their first larger venue.
 Everyone was extremely honored, especially Gary and Ryan, who were very aware of the legends who had walked that stage before them.
 "It's staggering to walk the same stage that so many of my guitar heroes have walked..."
 Ryan's over-excitement and appreciation can be heard on the recordings.
 "I say thank you way too much on that one..." he later said in an interview.

 Live performances

-Thanks to the diverse backgrounds of the current personnel, Broken Stigma's shows are always unique, drawing on many influences and styles of music, from folk to heavy metal.
+Broken Stigma's shows are always unique, drawing on many influences and styles of music, from folk to heavy metal.
 They often take requests from audience members, adapting their shows to the tastes of those in attendance.

 In addition to their material, Broken Stigma attempt to play whatever covers will please their audience.
 In one instance, "guests at the show were requesting songs by Johnny Cash, James Brown and other oldies...
 Those songs seemed to work for the band, because the more they saw the audience groove, the more they got into the music.
 Guitarist and singer Jimmy Love was lively on the stage, probably because of it.
 With four buttons undone on his shirt, it was undetermined whether it was because of Sunday’s heat or whether he was just really into the performance."